 The requirement that a mezuzah be genuinely fixed to the doorpost is not only a technical rule, it reflects something profound about the nature of the mitzvah.
 The Rambam explains that the mezuzah creates a moment of awareness every time a person enters or leaves their home: an encounter with the unity of Hashem, a reminder to walk in upright paths, a waking from the distractions of the world.
 This awareness depends on the mezuzah being truly present, truly part of the doorpost, not resting loosely or temporarily.

-The mezuzah's function parallels the Recitation of the Shema (Kriyat Shema) in profound ways.
-Just as Shema is a declaration of Hashem's oneness spoken in words, the mezuzah is a declaration of Hashem's oneness written into the physical structure of the home.
+In a broad sense, the mezuzah parallels the recitation of Shema.
+Just as Shema is a declaration of Hashem's oneness spoken in words, the mezuzah is that declaration written into the physical structure of the home.
 A scroll lying on the floor, or stored in a drawer, cannot fulfill this function.
 The mitzvah is specifically the act of affixing, kevi'us, and the ongoing presence of the mezuzah in its proper place.
 When a mezuzah falls, it is not a minor inconvenience.
 It is an interruption of something genuinely important, and restoring it properly is an act of care for the home and for the mitzvah itself.

 For scrolls that become invalid through internal changes rather than physical falls, our explanation of a mezuzah becoming pasul without visible damage offers important background.
 And when a scroll is no longer usable, it must be handled with respect, our guide on mezuzah geniza explains the proper way to dispose of a pasul scroll following halacha.